Modern Languages: Policy and Pedagogy DUMF2068

 This course introduces students to the recent and current Scottish education policy context in relation to modern languages provision in the primary school.
 It also seeks to prepare students to plan, resource and effectively deliver modern languages lessons over the various stages of primary education.

-1 x 2-hour interactive workshop session.
+1 x 2-hour interactive lecture and discussion session.

 Requirements of Entry

 Successful progression to Year 2 MA Primary Education with Teaching Qualification.

 Pass (minimum D3) in at least one Level 1 modern languages course or equivalent.

 (i) Written assignment: applied evaluation of an aspect of Scottish education policy governing modern languages in the primary school (50%).

 (ii) A presentation of a modern language topic justifying choices surrounding pedagogy and approach with reference to the literature/academic research and accompanied by a programme of learning and planning (50%).

 (i) The aim of this course is to familiarise students with the recent and current modern languages policy context for Scottish primary education.

 (ii) The course also seeks to teach students how to apply quality principles of pedagogy / learning and teaching strategies to the delivery of age and stage appropriate modern languages lessons in the primary school.

 By the end of this course students will be able to: